University of Technology Sydney

 Teaching and learning strategies

-Students are expected to read the topic notes and watch the Canvas videos before coming to the classes.
-The seminar portion of class time will discuss the major issues and questions raised from the students regarding different topics on mobile robotics.
+Students are expected to read the topic notes and watch the Canvas videos before coming to the classes which inform class discussions.
+The seminar portion of class time will discuss the major issues and questions raised from the students regarding different topics on mobile robotics and the application in space domains and broader contexts.
 The tutorial portion of class time will involve students forming small groups to work on appropriate tutorial-style problems which help to motivate, illustrate and exemplify the concepts presented in the topic notes and video lectures.
 Academic staff will facilitate group and whole-of-class discussions on selected problems, with the aim of illustrating techniques and providing immediate feedback on problem-solving processes.
 Some class time also occurs in computer labs where students are introduced to the Robotic Operating Systems which is used in industry and research work.

-A group project is undertaken by students so that they apply the learned robotics methodologies to a practical application.
-Each group submits a technical report and makes an oral presentation on their mobile robotic system, to give students practice in communicating technical ideas.
+A team project is undertaken by students so that they apply the learned robotics methodologies to a practical application motivated by space robotics systems.
+Each team submits a technical report and makes an oral presentation on their mobile robotic system, to give students practice in communicating technical ideas.

-Written and verbal feedback, including low stakes assessment, is provided to students to gauge their learning progress throughout the session.
+Students are provided feedback to gauge their learning progress throughout the session.
+Students use feedback to make improvements to the next iterations of their designs and implementations.
 The face-to-face time is used to provide immediate verbal feedback, whilst written feedback is provided on written assessment tasks.
-Students also receive verbal feedback from their peers whilst undertaking the group project.
+Students also receive verbal feedback from their peers whilst undertaking the team project.

 Content (topics)